Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Introduction

 \section{Introduction}

 The effectiveness of a deep neural network (DNN) hinges significantly on the choice of the loss function during training.
 While cross-entropy loss is one of the most popular choices for classification tasks, many alternatives with improved empirical performance have been proposed.
 Among these, label smoothing \citep{szegedy2016rethinking, muller2019does, lukasik2020does} has emerged as a common technique to enhance the performance of DNNs.
-Instead of supervising the model training with one-hot key labels, label smoothing introduces a soft target label by blending the hard target label with a uniform distribution over the labels.
-This procedure is generally understood as a means of regularisation for improving the model's generalizability. \looseness=-1
+Instead of supervising the model training with one-hot key labels, label smoothing preprocesses the label for each sample by taking a convex combination of the one-hot label and a uniform distribution This procedure is generally understood as a means of regularization for improving the model's generalizability. \looseness=-1

 In this paper, we examine the benefits of label smoothing from the perspective of neural collapse \citep{papyan2020prevalence}, a new and powerful framework for obtaining an improved understanding of DNNs.